3 Non-Negotiables for Reaching (Im)Possible Goals

 No change will happen if your mind isn’t set on the right things.
 You must banish self-defeating thoughts.
 How you think about your situation dramatically affects your outcome.
-People can have the same goals, but the right mindset brings success.
-For example, you could say, “I am trying to lose weight so I can’t eat that,” or, “Eating that doesn’t go with my healthy self.”
+People can have the same goals and use the same tools, but the right mindset brings success.
+For example, you could say, “I am trying to lose weight, so I can’t eat that,” or, “Eating that doesn’t go with my healthy self.”
 See the difference in perception?
 One statement focuses on external drivers while the other declares who you are.

-Consider writing down your current mindset regarding your wellness goals.
+To help you make the mindset shift, consider writing down your current mindset regarding your wellness goals.
 Then, write down the new mindset you need to have.
 Cross out the negative thoughts.
 They are no more.
 Circle the new.
 They replace the negative.
 You may have to work on your mindset everyday.
 Get out of bed with thoughts of victory every single day!
-You could even put affirming sticky notes on your mirror to read while you brush your teeth.
+You could even put affirming sticky notes on your mirror to read while you brush your teeth

 Once you make a mindset change, the next non-negotiable is establishing habits.
 But we’re not going to focus on the big goal first, instead, we’ll tackle small habits as part of the Right Plan.